Festival of Empire: Buildings

 The buildings were constructed of timber and plaster as they were meant to be temporary.
 They were linked by an electric tramway called the 'All-Red Route' on which open-sided cars took the visitor on a circular tour of the dominions with typical scenery of each country around the buildings listed above.
 There were also many other exhibits within the Palace itself.

-In all, there were 300 ornate buildings constructed by 7,000 workers, one and half miles of track line laid, a mix of stuffed wild animals and real ones (1,000 real wild Australian rabbits and many New Foundland fish).
+In all, there were 300 ornate buildings constructed by 7,000 workers, one and half miles of track line laid, a mix of stuffed wild animals and real ones (1,000 real wild Australian rabbits and many Newfoundland fish).
 Leolyn G Hart, theatre designer, oversaw the whole construction, engaging over 100 painters.
 The panorama building was adapted into an Indian pavilion, which included displays about Indian history and daily life and an exhibition of new Bengal art works curated by the India Society.
-It also included an Irish cottage village and an attraction named ‘Empire Caves’.
+It also included an Irish cottage village and an attraction named 'Empire Caves'.

 Present day critics would say that exoticism played an integral role in simulating the colonies, especially in the way that colonised peoples were depicted.
 The colonial exhibits familiarised British men and women with Britain's "newly acquired and distant outpost".
-Metaphorically, it took British men and women to places they had never seen and, in all likelihood, would never see, as one observer enthused “the East Indian exhibits had the effect of impressing every visitor with the importance to such possessions of Great Britain”.
+Metaphorically, it took British men and women to places they had never seen and, in all likelihood, would never see, as one observer enthused "the East Indian exhibits had the effect of impressing every visitor with the importance to such possessions of Great Britain".

-Exhibits on The All-Red Route Train Ride
+Exhibits on the All-Red Route train ride

-The buildings of the 1911 Festival of Empire were linked by an electric tramway called the 'All-Red Route' on which open-sided cars took visitors on a circular tour of the ‘dominions’ with typical scenery of each country.
+The buildings of the 1911 Festival of Empire were linked by an electric tramway called the 'All-Red Route' on which open-sided cars took visitors on a circular tour of the 'dominions' with typical scenery of each country.
 There were displays of so-called "natives at work", including African tribesmen, Malay people constructing houses and Maori villagers.
 These were people invited to London to act out scenes from their life and work in mocked up environments.
 Most Festival visitors would know little or nothing of such people and would not have seen such demonstrations.
 Some scenes included mannequins to represent some of the people of those colonies, seen by critics today as reinforcing notions of primitivism.

 The route is shown in red on the map; the colour red and pink were used to denote the British Empire and its dominions on maps at that time.
 Bridges over small lakes represented sea voyages between the countries.
 Some of the cars may be seen in pictures included on this page.
 Scenes along the route included a South African Diamond Mine and an Indian Tea Plantation, photos of which are included below.
-There was also "a Jamaican sugar plantation, an Australian sheep farm" and "a jungle ‘well stocked with wild beasts’".
+There was also "a Jamaican sugar plantation, an Australian sheep farm" and "a jungle 'well stocked with wild beasts'".